Algolia Vault is an additional security feature that is only available as an add-on to your plan. See the pricing page to learn more.

 Using the firewall with InstantSearch

 In some types of IP-restricted implementations, you might not be able to implement InstantSearch directly from the front end.
-However, you can still use InstantSearch by implementing a back-end proxy that makes all the requests from your whitelisted server.
+You can still use InstantSearch by implementing a back-end proxy that makes all the requests from your allowlisted server.

-As with any proxy, this can’t be as fast as with a front-end InstantSearch implementation.
-However, you can still implement a full InstantSearch experience with all its features while enforcing strict access restrictions.
+As with any proxy, this isn’t as fast as with a front-end InstantSearch implementation.
+However, it lets you implement a full InstantSearch experience with all its features while enforcing strict access restrictions.